 From the rousing sound of fiddles, traditional homemade scran and that famous Irish craic, there are plenty of ways the Scottish capital embraces the celtic spirit.
 So pour yourself a Guinness and as they say in the Emerald Isle – Sláinte!
 Here are the 5 stops we recommend on your Edinburgh Irish pub crawl.
+Please make sure that you drink responsibly.

 Read more: Edinburgh’s Top 6 Themed Bars & Restaurants